ndecandia/ebpf-demo/README.md

 # How to Deploy eBPF Demo on Kubernetes

+## Prerequisites

+To complete the tutorial, you'll need all of the following:

+- A Kubernetes cluster: You need an up-and-running Kubernetes cluster that you'll observe using the eBPF DDoS detector.
+You can use any local cluster, such as kind, minikube, or K3s.
+This tutorial uses kind.
+- The kubectl CLI: The kubectl CLI provides access to your Kubernetes cluster resources and allows you to issue commands.
+You can install kubectl by following the steps in the official documentation.
+- BCC: BCC is a toolkit that makes it easy to create eBPF programs.
+It allows engineers to make kernel instrumentation in C and has Python and Lua frontends.
+You can install it by following the official installation instructions.
+- hping3: hping3 is a CLI-based flooder that will be used to simulate a DDoS attack on your Kubernetes cluster.
+You can use any other tool of your choice here.

+## Demo

 The code snippets and configurations used in this guide are available in a Git repository.
 You can download the repository to your Linux machine by executing:

 ```bash